atrauzzi/protoculture/readme.md

 The _slight_ opinionation of Protoculture comes from:

- - The powerful [inversify](http://inversify.io) dependency injection system, used to facilitate better organization of applications
+ - The powerful [inversify](http://inversify.io) dependency injection system
- - [Redux](http://redux.js.org) service provider for a popular and well documented set of conventions for data handling
+ - A bundled [Redux](http://redux.js.org) service provider for a popular and well documented set of conventions for data handling
  - Planned integrations with hosting and process management infrastructure like [PM2](http://pm2.keymetrics.io) and [ApplicationInsights](https://github.com/Microsoft/ApplicationInsights-node.js)

 ### In Detail